-Supplemental Instruction (SI) is an academic support program offered through the ASC.
-SI is a peer facilitated, collaborative learning process offered in some historically difficult courses.
+Supplemental Instruction (SI) is an academic support program offered through CAAS.
+SI is a peer-facilitated, collaborative learning process offered in some historically difficult courses.
 The current courses supported by SI are listed below.
-SI is a long standing and internationally recognized program that assists students in learning and retaining course information, is statistically proven to increase student grades by one letter grade, and enhances course retention and persistence.
+SI is a long-standing and internationally recognized program that assists students in learning and retaining course information, is statistically proven to increase student grades by one letter grade, and enhances course retention and persistence.

 SI Sessions will BEGIN the first week of class and END with the start of Finals Week.
 SI Sessions will not take place during College Breaks.

 Session Days/Times for current SI Sessions can be found here!